CartoDB/documentation/app/content/react/library-reference/ui.md

   - `CONTINUOUS_RAMP`.
 Use this type when you are visualizing a layer using a continuous color ramp based on a numeric property.
   - `BINS`.
 Use this type when you are visualizing a layer assigning colors to bins/intervals based on a numeric property.
   - `PROPORTION`.
 Use this type when you are visualizing a point layer using proportional symbols (size-varying).
   - `CUSTOM`.
 Use this type when you have a custom visualization that does not fit with the other legend types.
+It allows you to provide your own legend component.

 - **Example**: